Graduate Student and Postdoc Research Communications Boot Camp

-A two part series run each fall for Graduate students and postdocs to provide instruction on how to best present data and research to technical and non-technical audiences.
-Part I of the series is intended for masters students and early stage PhD students that are interested in learning foundational research communications skills.
-Part II of the series is intended for PhD students and postdocs that are interested in learning how to communicate their research to the public and broaden the reach of their research.
+A full day boot camp run each fall for Graduate students and postdocs to provide instruction on how to best present data and research to technical and non-technical audiences.
 Learning objectives for the research communications series are for students by the end of the series to be able to:

 - use effective approaches to tailor research communications for non-specialist audiences